Theme

 Editorial note

-UI-TARS Desktop gives readers another comparison point for a practical GUI-agent direction, where visual models, desktop control, browser operation, and agent infrastructure are beginning to overlap.
+UI-TARS Desktop lets readers compare how one GUI-agent stack handles visual models, desktop control, browser operation, and the infrastructure connecting them.

 Source links